Let me take this opportunity to introduce myself to you all.

 - I’ve done the Paris and London Marathons and many half marathons

-It’s a new hobby but I’m starting to get really into photography.
-At the moment I have a really good digital compact Sony camera (the Sony DSC HX90) and also a Nikon D5600 DSLR with a 35mm Nikkor lens and a Sigma 105mm macro lens.
+It’s a relatively new hobby but I’m starting to get really into photography.
+At the moment I have a really good digital compact Sony camera (the Sony DSC HX90), a GoPro Hero 5 action camera as well as a Nikon D5600 DSLR with a 35mm Nikkor lens and a Sigma 105mm macro lens.
+I also take photographs on my iPhone 11 which is always in my pocket.

 - The symmetry